YaleDHLab/dhlab-site/_resources/consultations.md

 ### Digital Humanities Lab (DHLab)

 The DHLab offers individual and group consultations for digital humanities projects at any stage of development.
-Staff address questions related to best practices, data management, corpus creation, visualizations, digital tools, and more.
-In addition to scheduled meetings, the DHLab also offers weekly Office Hours as another opportunity to discuss projects or general digital humanities ideas. <br/><a href='https://docs.google.com/forms/d/e/1FAIpQLSe4Lyo8EEdoiTLosfnmOUNEsZZToCD_n7dZ10ypCerw4diJGA/viewform?usp=sf_link' class='color-button' target='_blank'>Make an Appointment</a>
+Staff address questions related to best practices for corpus creation, data visualization and analysis, digital tools, and more.
+In addition to scheduled meetings, the DHLab also offers weekly Office Hours (Monday through Thursday, 2:00 - 3:00 p.m.) as another opportunity to discuss projects or general digital humanities ideas. <br/><a href='https://docs.google.com/forms/d/e/1FAIpQLSe4Lyo8EEdoiTLosfnmOUNEsZZToCD_n7dZ10ypCerw4diJGA/viewform?usp=sf_link' class='color-button' target='_blank'>Make an Appointment</a>

 ### StatLab